-D. The district maintains an up-to-date website that includes information for parents and community members.
-We are currently in the process of evaluating website management applications to replace our current platform with one that will include more tools for secure online communication and collaboration tools for teachers, students, and parents.

-E. The district complies with federal and state law and local policies for archiving electronic communications produced by its staff and students.
+- D. The district maintains an up-to-date website that includes information for parents and community members.
+Over the past few years our website has been upgraded with more interactive elements, teacher websites and an easier user interface.
+To further increase communications with the community, we are using automatic messaging and email systems. - E. The district complies with federal and state law and local policies for archiving electronic communications.
 The district informs staff and students that any information distributed over the district or school network may be a public record.
 (See Technology and Email Policy included in Appendix.)